 Actual food cost: 81% (€5.25 / €6.45)

-At 81% food cost you're making a loss.
-For a healthy margin you need a maximum of 35% food cost.
+At 81% food cost you're hemorrhaging money.
+For healthy margins you need maximum 35% food cost.

 Set delivery prices differently

-To stay profitable with delivery you have three options:
+To maintain profitability with delivery orders, you have three main strategies:

 - Higher delivery prices: Set your pizza at €28 instead of €18